 Observers have been deployed on purse seine vessels since 2005 to determine levels of bycatch in the fishery that operates within New Zealand fishery waters.
-The catch composition for 2 trips covered in 2019 is provided in Table 14 and levels of coverage are provided in Table 15.
+The catch composition for 4 trips covered in 2021 is provided in Table 14 and levels of coverage are provided in Table 15.
 There were no observed purse seine trips in 2020.
 As the fishery is based on free schools of skipjack, bycatch is minimal.

-The following interactions were reported in purse seine fisheries in 2019:
+The following interactions were reported by purse seine fishery observers in 2021:

-- Four spine-tailed devil rays were captured and released alive - No seabirds, marine mammals or turtles were reported caught - No oceanic whitetip sharks, silky sharks, whale sharks or great white sharks were reported caught
+- 34 spine-tailed devil rays were captured and released alive - Three seabirds were reported caught (one common diving petrel, one flesh-footed shearwater and one unidentified prion) and were released alive - Four common dolphins were reported caught and were released alive - No turtles were reported caught - No oceanic whitetip sharks, silky sharks, whale sharks or great white sharks were reported caught